Paws, Before You Jump To Judge

 But judgment?
 That costs nothing but a glance… and maybe a few wagging tongues.”

-He turned to Pooh with tenderness.
+He turned to Bumble-the-bear with tenderness.

 “You, my friend, are way too big for keyholes.
 To know you is to stay long enough to see the soft paws, the brave heart, the gentle thoughts, the frizzy fur… and that honey-craving soul.

-And I love all of it—even the stained, nibbled, frayed pages — just like you love all of me!”
+And I love all of it — even the stained, nibbled, frayed pages — just like you love all of me!”

-Pooh didn’t answer right away.
+Bear didn’t answer right away.

 But a smile tugged at his mouth.

-That quiet, grateful kind… the kind that curves when someone sees you fully—flaws, fluff, and all— and chooses to stay anyway.
+That quiet, grateful kind… the kind that curves when someone sees you fully — flaws, fluff, and all — and chooses to stay anyway.

 “You’re not so bad yourself, Piggy.”

-Piglet grinned.
+Piggy grinned.

 “I know.
 That’s why I’m your bestie.”